Discovering India in 30 Days

 Jodhpur

 The blue city of Rajasthan is known for its old city and we were right in it.
 We stayed at Bristows Haveli which is a traditional homestay.
 It’s owned by George, who renovated the whole building to bring it back to life.
-It‘s mainly operated by a local family who will make an every day changing breakfast, either traditional, european or a fusion.
+It‘s mainly operated by a local family who will make an every day changing breakfast, either traditional Indian, european or a fusion.
 You can get dinner on request, which we did once and it was really good.

 We had two small seperate rooms but we shared one bathroom.
 My room had direct stairs to one of the only gardens in Jodhpurs old city.
 Another great advantage of this place was the befriended auto (rikshaw/tuktuk) driver, who was always ready to bring us to our daily destinations or recommended new places.
-He even invited us to have dinner at his house on our last day, which gave us a great view into a local home and showed us the famous indian hospitality.
+He even invited us to have dinner at his house on our second last day, which gave us a great view into a local home and showed us the famous indian hospitality.

 Keep in mind that they only take cash, so be prepared for that.